Tushar-Mia1/JavaScript-Projects/README.md

-# JavaScript-Simple-Projects
+# JavaScript-Projects
-This is JavaScript-Simple-Projects Repository
+This is JavaScript-Projects Repository